Do you want to influence a humans behavior ?

 Publisher:

 Proc. of the 12th Int.
-Conference on Digital Audio Effects (DAFx-09) Abstract:
+Conference on Digital Audio Effects (DAFx-09)

-This paper proposes reservoir computing as a general framework for nonlinear audio processing.
 Examples from three application areas are presented: nonlinear system identification of a tube amplifier emulator algorithm, nonlinear audio prediction, as necessary in a wireless transmission of audio where dropouts may occur, and automatic melody transcription out of a polyphonic audio stream, as one example from the big field of music information retrieval.
-Publication:

 Year: